paulitolinhares/component-design/presentation/presentation.md

 ---

-It's usually a good idea to keep your state logic on your smart components (although not always possible)
+It's usually a good idea to keep your state logic on your smart components

 ---